risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 - Using a CDC tool and a message broker

-  You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to consume data from the topics in RisingWave.
+  You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.

 ## Use the native MySQL CDC connector